 Other built-in benefits

-Most platinum cards have a list of possibly rarely-used lifestyle extras available to cardholders, and this one is no exception.
+Most platinum cards have a list of possibly rarely-used extras available to cardholders, and this one is no exception.
 But it’s certainly worth a look at what’s on offer:

 Predictable interest rates